FrangipaneTeam/terraform-plugin-framework-validators/docs/int64validator/index.md

 # Int64Validator

 Int64 validator are used to validate the plan of a int64 attribute.
-I will be used into the `Validators` field of the `schema.Int64Attribute` struct.
+It will be used into the `Validators` field of the `schema.Int64Attribute` struct.

 ## How to use it